 November 27, 2018

 This letter is to confirm my resignation from ABC Company.
 My last day will be December 12.
-I stand ready to help make the transition as smooth as possible.
+Please let me know how I can assist in transition between now and then.

 You could even eliminate that last line if you wanted to, but typically at this point, when you’ve already decided to leave, there’s no point in being brusque and a sentence expressing some minimal good will (and this is really quite minimal) is useful.